redox-os/rfcs/text/0000-io_uring.md

 [alternatives]: #alternatives

 Even though it may not be strictly necessary aside from increased performance to use SPSC queues, one could instead simply introduce `EVENT_READ_COMPLETE` and `EVENT_WRITE_COMPLETE`, and let the kernel retain the grants of the buffers until events with the aforementioned flags have been sent, to indicate that the buffers are not longer needed by the scheme process.

+Additionally, while the kernel can obviously assist with notifying processes with lower overhead, this API could be implemented by using shared memory for communication, and futexes or even regular event queues (although with a higher overhead due to syscalls) for notifying.
+The major problem with this approach however would be buffer management, since that would require processes to use regular syscalls every time they want to register a buffer.
+Another feature that would be possible, would be fast communication between the kernel and userspace processes.
+The current Redox `io_uring` design also allows the kernel to be the producer of the rings, which makes it possible for traditional event queues to be completely replaced.
+This also applies for other kernel schemes.

 # Unresolved questions
 [unresolved]: #unresolved-questions